 Tanzania’s Mnyera and Ruhudji Rivers together offer one of the last, true remaining frontiers in the entire world of freshwater adventure fishing – catching trophy tigerfish on the fly in one of the most remote areas of Africa.

 Set deep in an untouched corner of the Tanzanian wilderness, this area is home to legitimate trophy tigerfish – killing machines that inhabit these rivers in solid numbers.
-With their gnarly, protruding and interlocking teeth that appear to have been surgically sharpened, they’ll eat anything they can fit in their mouths, from birds to mammals that equal their size.
+With their gnarly, protruding, and interlocking teeth that appear to have been surgically sharpened, they’ll eat anything they can fit in their mouths, from birds to mammals that equal their size.

-A trip to Tanzania is without a doubt a journey to the wildest edge of fly fishing, and Yellow Dog is proud to work with a small group of experienced guides who have unlocked the secrets to catching trophy African tigerfish.
+A trip to Tanzania is undoubtedly a journey to the wildest edge of fly fishing, and Yellow Dog is proud to work with a small group of experienced guides who have unlocked the secrets to catching trophy African tigerfish.
 As a result, the endeavor has quickly evolved into one of the most unique fishing experiences on the planet.
 If you are assembling legitimate “must-fish” destinations for your personal angling bucket list, then tigerfishing in Tanzania is the trip that you need to make.

 We wanted to highlight some interesting facts about this fishery and tigerfish as a species.